Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale: Implementation details

 \subsection{2D affordance grounding}

-\noindentbold{AGD20K-dataset} AGD20K-Weak refers to the original AGD20K dataset.
+\noindentbold{AGD20K dataset} AGD20K-Weak refers to the original AGD20K dataset.
 The training set consists of 23,083 / 13,323 image-level labels for the Seen / Unseen splits, respectively, while the corresponding test sets contain 1,675 / 540 images.
 AGD20K-Oneshot refers to the AGD20K dataset for one-shot affordance learning.
 The training set consists of 50 / 33 images—one per object class—for the Seen / Unseen splits, respectively.
 The test set is identical to that of AGD20K-Weak.
 AGD20K-Full is constructed for fully supervised training, following the setup of ~\cite{affordancellm}.
 The training set consists of 999 images including object classes from the training set of AGD20K’s unseen split, each annotated with dense pixel-level affordance masks.
-The test set contains 540 images from object classes in the test set of the unseen split. \\ \noindentbold{Background augmentation in Espresso-2D pretraining stage} For the pretraining stage of Espresso-2D, we replace the null background in each rendered image with a randomly selected background from the Background dataset~\cite{gould2009decomposing}.
+The test set contains 540 images from object classes in the test set of the unseen split.

+\noindentbold{Background augmentation in \modelname-2D pretraining stage} For the pretraining stage of \modelname-2D, we replace the null background in each rendered image with a randomly selected background from the Background dataset~\cite{gould2009decomposing}.
 After background replacement, the image is resized to 256×256, randomly cropped to 224×224, and horizontally flipped with a random probability.
 Table~\ref{tab:augment} summarizes zero-shot performance on AGD20K with and without background augmentation during pre-training, as well as the fine-tuning results on AGD20K-Full.
-Empirically, we observe that background augmentation leads to better generalization compared to pretraining without it. \\ \noindentbold{Espresso-2D architecture} Our \modelname-2D architecture is adapted from OOAL~\cite{li2024one}.
+Empirically, we observe that background augmentation leads to better generalization compared to pretraining without it.

+\noindentbold{\modelname-2D architecture} Our \modelname-2D architecture is adapted from OOAL~\cite{li2024one}.
 Multi-level features from different layers of DINOv2 are aggregated.
 To focus attention on foreground regions, cross-attention is restricted to the regions indicated by the mask derived from the CLS token.
 Unlike OOAL, which employs text prompt learning with fixed affordance labels as input, our model takes a single natural language query as the text input without using any text prompt learning.

 \noindentbold{Training detail} We used the CLIP ViT-B/16 as the text encoder and DINOv2 ViT-B/14 as the vision backbone.
 During pre-training on \dataname, the model is optimized using Adam with a learning rate of 0.001.
 The training is conducted for 52,000 iterations with a per-GPU batch size of 512 on 7 NVIDIA RTX 3090 GPUs.
 For fine-tuning on AGD20K-Full, we use the Adam optimizer with a learning rate of 0.0001.
 Training is performed for 400 iterations with a batch size of 512 on a single NVIDIA RTX 3090 GPU.
 Binary cross-entropy loss is employed consistently in both the pretraining and fine-tuning stages.